10 Dec 2018

-If they’re more interested in history than golf, visit the Etihad Museum for an insight into the UAE’s past.
+For keen golfers, there's no shortage of courses to try.
+Those who like history will enjoy the Etihad Museum for an insight into the UAE’s past.
 Located next to Union House, where the UAE constitution was signed in 1971, the building, designed by Canada’s Moriyama & Teshima Architects, is of both architectural and cultural significance, with its curved white roof representing the parchment the UAE constitution was written on and its golden columns representing the pens used to sign it.

 Located on Jaddaf Waterfront on Dubai Creek, Jameel Arts Centre is a contemporary, three-storey structure designed by the UK’s Serie Architects—a gleaming white symbol of the city’s commitment to culture.
 It houses 10 gallery spaces, the Jameel Library, the Gulf’s first open-access art library and research centre, and seven desert gardens, designed by landscape architect Anouk Vogel.

-Finally, show them the sights and book a tour of Burj Khalifa, the world’s highest observation deck at 555 metres on Level 148.
-While you’re in Downtown, make sure you also find time to take in The Dubai Fountain, the world’s largest choreographed fountain, and The Dubai Mall, the largest mall in the Middle East and the second largest in the world.
+Finally, show them the sights in Downtown and find time to take in The Dubai Fountain, the world’s largest choreographed fountain.
+For any last minute gifts, The Dubai Mall is the largest mall in the Middle East and the second largest in the world.